zengliX/PKB2/README.md

 | ...     | ...   | ...   | ...   | ...   | ... |

 ### Pathway input
-You can either provide your own pathway file, or use the built-in files, including  **KEGG, Biocarta, GO Biological Process pathways**.
+You can either provide your own pathway file, or use the built-in files, including  **KEGG, Biocarta**, and **GO Biological Process pathways**.

 To use the built-in pathways, just use the corresponding files in `./pathways` folder when running PKB.